Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities

-In decision forest algorithms, because data are typically split to maximize purity within child nodes, the posteriors estimated in each cell tend to be biased toward certainty.
-Honesty, as shown in \citet{cart}, helps in bounding the bias of tree-based estimates of posterior class probabilities \citep{Athey2019-uw,Wager2018}. \citet{Wager2018} describes honest trees as those for which any particular training example $(X_i, Y_i)$ is used to partition feature space, or to estimate the quantity of interest, but not both.
-This property can be achieved in (at least) two ways.
-The first method is splitting the observed sample into two sets, one set for learning the partitions of feature space $\mathcal{X}$, and one set to make vote on the plurality or average within each leaf node.
-We refer to them as the ``partition" set $\mathcal{D}^{\text{P}}$ and ``voting" set $\mathcal{D}^{\text{V}}$, respectively. (\citet{denil14} called them ``structure'' and ``estimation'', which we avoid because both sets are used to estimate different quantities).
+In conventional decision forest algorithms, data are typically split to maximize purity within child nodes, so the posteriors estimated in each leaf tend to be biased toward certainty. \textit{Honesty} helps in bounding the bias of tree-based estimates \citep{denil14,Athey2019-uw,Wager2018}. \citet{Wager2018} describe honest trees as those for which any particular training example $(X_i, Y_i)$ is used to either partition feature space or to estimate the quantity of interest, but not both.
+One way to achieve this property is to split the observed samples into two sets for each tree: one set for learning the partitions of feature space $\mathcal{X}$ and one set to establish the plurality or average within each leaf node.
+We refer to them as the ``partition" set $\mathcal{D}^{\text{P}}$ and ``voting" set $\mathcal{D}^{\text{V}}$, respectively.